-- Leading engagement team planning meetings, including the discussion of risks of material misstatement due to fraud. - Discussing and agreeing materiality for disclosures. - Involvement in engagement scoping decisions, including the identification of components where assurance work is to be performed in a group engagement. - Timely discussions with the engagement quality reviewer.
+- Leading engagement team planning meetings, including the discussion of risks of material misstatement due to fraud. - Discussing and agreeing materiality for disclosures. - al.

+- The identification of components where assurance work is to be performed in a group engagement. - Timely discussions with the engagement quality reviewer.

-Reading and providing comments sustainability information documents prepared by the
+Reading and providing comments sustainability information documents prepared by the entity.